 Malcolm also harvested decades-old pine trees growing in the paddocks.
-This fine timber was used by a local cabinet-maker to craft all the doors, double-glazed window frames and kitchen cabinets.
-Finally, Christine and Graham sourced stone from Mount Victoria for a local stone mason to built their two spa cottages.
+This fine timber was then used by a local cabinet-maker to craft all the doors, double-glazed window frames and kitchen cabinets.
+Finally, Christine and Graham sourced stone from Mount Victoria for a local stone mason to built their three spa cottages.

 Renewable Energy & Waste Reduction

 All Tin Dragon Cottage’s power is generated on site using a 4.7kW micro-hydro system, 17.5kW of solar PV and 27kWh battery storage.
 Hence Tin Dragon Cottages can operate independently of the grid.
-However, the power system still retains the security of grid-connection as a final back-up.
+However, the sustainable power system still retains the security of grid-connection as a final back-up.

 Less land-Fill Waste